 5. Global mobile ad spend will surpass desktop advertising in 2022.

-This year, the estimates place these two areas of digital ad spending at a balanced 50\50.
-Next year, however, the scales will tip in favour of mobile by a small yet significant 1%.
+Last year, the estimates placed these two areas of digital ad spending at a balanced 50\50.
+This year, however, the scales will tip in favour of mobile by a small yet significant 1%.

 7. In 2020, mobile business traffic reached 2.7 trillion messages.